Project Nahma – Phase 1

 Bedroom window with a view to fireplace wall

 The window is a tension producing visual, that one would certainly not expect on an internal bedroom wall!
-Other showstopper features will be a catwalk overlooking the main curtain wall that will connect two separate living spaces.
+Other showstopper features will be a pathway bridge overlooking the main curtain wall that will connect two separate living spaces.

 A closer look at the expansive fireplace wall